-• physical and mental health and emotional well-being;
+- physical and mental health and emotional well-being;

 - protection from harm and neglect;

 - education, training and recreation;

 - the contribution made by them to society;

-- · social and economic well-being.
+- social and economic well-being.

 We take seriously our duty to safeguard and promote the welfare of the children and young people in our care.
+We consider it is right that safeguarding is a natural part of our everyday considerations as a School so as to provide a safer environment for all of our pupils.
 The pupils and parents of Box Hill School have a right to expect that the School will provide a safe and secure environment where all are respected and valued.
 In addition, the School acts in loco parentis and recognises its moral responsibility towards those in its care.

-Governors, staff and regular volunteers in this School understand the importance of taking appropriate action and working in partnership with children, their parents/carers and other agencies in order to safeguard children and promote their welfare.
+Governors, staff, supply staff and regular volunteers in this School understand the importance of taking appropriate action and working in partnership with children, their parents/carers and other agencies in order to safeguard children and promote their welfare.